surajmandalcell/gtk-theming-guide/creating_gtk3_themes.md

 ```

-> *Another use of pseudo-classes is to match widgets depending on their state.
+> Another use of pseudo-classes is to match widgets depending on their state.
 The available pseudo-classes for widget states are :active, :hover :disabled, :selected, :focus, :indeterminate, :checked and :backdrop.
 In addition, the following pseudo-classes don't have a direct equivalent as a widget state: :dir(ltr) and :dir(rtl) (for text direction), :link and :visited (for links) and :drop(active) (for highlighting drop targets).
-Widget state pseudo-classes may only apply to the last element in a selector.*
+Widget state pseudo-classes may only apply to the last element in a selector.

-**Example .
-Theme pressed buttons**
+**Theme pressed buttons**

 ```css
 button:active {